apache/geode-native/examples/cpp/putgetremove/README.md

 * Set `GEODE_HOME` to the install directory of Apache Geode

 ## Running
-1. From a command shell, set the current directory to the `put-get-remove` directory in your example workspace.
+1. From a command shell, set the current directory to the `putgetremove` build directory in your example workspace.

-    ```consaole
+    ```console
-    $ cd workspace/examples/cpp/put-get-remove
+    $ cd workspace/examples/build/cpp/putgetremove
     ```

-2. Run the `startserver` script to start the Geode cluster with authentication and create a region.
+1. Run the `startserver` script to start the Geode cluster with authentication and create a region.

    For Windows cmd: